The Blues Can Hit You Hard and Long! Deal Personally and Professionally. Lots of Good Ways to Get Help!

 Genes, Alleles, Individuality Play In the Stress and Depression Drama

-How each person's serotonin reuptake receptor function works - Individuality
+How each person's serotonin reuptake receptor function works - Individually

 His or her alleles — the parts of chromosomes that determine inherited characteristics, such as height and hair color, which combine to make each person unique. - Family or Ethnic Characteristics

-Enough years have passed and studies have been done that the medical industry has been able to focus on gender, healthy/disease states, ethnicity, societal outlook and behavior to demonstrate how depression is impacted by all of these factors.
 While this article does not deal with all these issues, ethnicity is particularly interesting because, besides gender, it appears to be one factor that is simply factually ours at birth, which we then have to deal with.
-This article discusses a Northen European family and their experience with SSRIs.
-Note this comment from alldepressiontips.com.
+Seasonal Affective Disorder seems to affect certain Northern European (Blonde/Blue Eyed Types) Certainly confer with a Doctor.

 Irony Plays Its Hand